WildLife Items

 Officials from coastal Maharashtra, Gujarat, Kerala, Tamil Nadu and Karnataka felt that the sudden spike in ambergris seizures was because of greater awareness among the coastal fishing community resulting from stories in the media of fishermen whose lives are said to have changed overnight on finding ambergris, as well as a slowdown in international trade due to flight restrictions after Covid-19, however, there were few buyers within India.
 The Illegal Trade of Marine Species in India 2015-21 Report by the Wildlife Conservation Society recorded 36 ambergris seizures.

 In November 2019 it was commendable that forest officials of Odisha laid a trap by approaching a pangolin smuggler as traders and nabbed the man who was trying to sell a 10 kg pangolin for Rs 2 lakh.
 Then in May 2022 when another pangolin seizure took place, the Special Task Force of Odisha declared that during the last two years 13 pangolins and 30 kgs of scales worth Rs 6 crores had been seized.
 The Forest Department even found out that pangolin scales were in great demand by foreign tourists during the Rath Yatra in Puri.
 Since pangolin scales periodically seized are accounted for in kilograms it clearly indicates that poaching them is going from bad to worse – worldwide they (and their body parts) are the most illegally trafficked creatures.
+Moreover, the crackdown on rhino horn resulted in a demand for pangolin scales (both contain keratin) used in traditional Chinese medicine.

 In November 2022 a woman from Pune was arrested on arrival from the general compartment of the Nilanchal Express train at Tatanagar, Jamshedpur (Jharkhand) with 2 sand boas, 1 albino python, 4 red pythons, 19 ball pythons, 12 green pythons and 300 spiders & chameleons.
 She said she was a courier and had received Rs 8,000/- from a Dimapur (Nagaland) based person for transporting the consignment.
 The seized creatures, valued around Rs 5 crore, were handed over to the Forest Department who suspected this consignment was a part of a large smuggling network.